Thursday, 4 July 2019

 Nasi kudu reliefs on Kapotham

-There is a dilapidated mandapa is on the back side of the sanctum sanctorum.
-Nagars and Thavvai / Jyeshta Devi is under a tree.
-In addition to this there are two Hero stones installed on the south side of the temple.
+There is a dilapidated mandapa on the back side of the sanctum sanctorum.
+Nagars and Thavvai / Jyeshta Devi are under a tree.
+In addition to this, there are two Hero stones installed on the south side of the temple.

 Thavvai / Jyeshta Devi

-HISTORY: It was told that this temple belongs to 11th to 12th Century Chozha period temple.
-Since the Adhisthana is not visible and white washed completely, inscriptions are visible.
+HISTORY: It was told that this temple belongs to the 11th to 12th Century Chozha period temple.
+Since the Adhisthana is not visible and whitewashed completely, the inscriptions are visible.

 TEMPLE TIMINGS: